-What stood out to me with Tomas was not a dramatic change, but the steady way he allowed himself to stay in the process, even when it felt uncomfortable.
+What stood out with Tomas was not a dramatic transformation, but the steady way he learned to remain engaged in the process, even when it felt uncomfortable.

 Tomas reconnecting with his mother and sister during a family video call in rehab.